dtme-uche/aws-projects/project-03-upload-to-s3/README.md

 ### 3. Project File Structure
 I created the following files in `/var/www/html/`:
 - `upload.html`: a simple form to select and upload images
+- `setup.sh`: includes automation files to install dependencies and Composer
 - `upload.php`: handles the upload and sends the image to S3
-- `test-autoload.php`: used to confirm that Composer's autoloader and the AWS SDK were correctly configured
-- `composer.json`: defines the AWS SDK dependency
+- `composer.json`: created by setup.sh and defines the AWS SDK dependency
-- `vendor/`: created by Composer and contains the AWS SDK and its dependencies
+- `vendor/`: created by setup.sh by Composer and contains the AWS SDK and its dependencies
 - `.gitignore`: excludes `vendor/` and `composer.lock` from version control

 ---